Carol Collicutt, Chair

 Gary Sappier, 1st Vice-Chair

 Gary Sappier is an Indigenous musician from Tobique First Nation.
-His band, the Gary Sappier Blues Band has put out five CDs over the last decade.
+His band, the Gary Sappier Blues Band has put out seven CDs over the last decade.
 He has been nominated for awards both locally and internationally, earning an ECMA nomination for Best Aboriginal Album and has recently been nominated for three Aboriginal People’s Choice Music Awards: Aboriginal Artist of the Year, Best Blues CD and Best Group/Duo of the Year.
 Gary is a multi-instrumentalist whose music is a unique combination of Indigenous-flavoured rhythms and soulful blues.

 Amy Anderson, 2nd Vice-Chair

 Amy Anderson is an active performing musician, composer and conductor, as well as a community leader and educator, and a strong supporter of the arts in New Brunswick.
 She lives in Woodstock, where she is the Deputy Mayor.
 Ms. Anderson believes that “the arts are crucial to the success and longevity of small communities, and that artists who live and work [there] deserve the same advocacy support and opportunities as those in larger cities.”
 She is founder of the Woodstock Centre for Culture and Creativity, co-founder and Treasurer of the River Valley Arts Alliance, and Music Director of the Saint James United Church.
 Ms. Anderson holds a Bachelors of Music with Honours from Mt.
 Allison University.